TrentSPalmer/trentdocs_website/docs/nspawn.md

 ```

 ### Automatically Starting the Container
+Here's a link back up to [Networking](#networking)
+in case you previously skipped ahead.

 There are two ways to automate starting the container.
 You can override
 `systemd-nspawn@.service` or create an *nspawn* file.